AlexLeung/auto-cardanode/README.md

   - some web app to handle self-serve config and display graphana

 Future features:
 - have a fleet of different stake pools.
+Have a map like Zillow, but instead of choosing housing locations, you choose datacenters to keep your relay and block-producing nodes.
+0-downtime migrations of nodes from one location to another.
 - manage portfolio once native assets result in a basket of cryptos.
   Maybe use adrestia to DEX your other assets earnings back into ADA for you.
-- export tax reports for all taxable events
+- export tax reports for all taxable events (US supported out-of-the-gate with plugin API for others to add their own jurisdictions)
-- texting you or sending some message when your monitor thresholds breach
+- texting you or sending some message when your monitor thresholds breach (you should be informed when your node isn't working correctly)
 - splitting between on-prem, different cloud hosts to compare pricing real-time, and get graphana metrics on this too.
-- 0 downtime migrations to different region (maybe you want 1 pool in Georgia state and another in Georgia the nation; maybe you want to migrate from a Hong Kong data center to one in Iowa).
-Would be cool to select from a map and see data center stats like Zillow but for datacenters

 TODOs: